 Online master's degree programs in logistics management typically require 33-36 credit hours to complete.
 Many are designed to offer students a flexible schedule, which allows them to complete their studies at their own pace.
 Students participate in classroom discussions and communicate one-on-one with teachers via the Internet, where lectures and presentations are viewed through downloadable or streaming video formats.

 Logistics management graduate students learn about controlling inventory, managing large supply chains and transporting goods throughout the world.
 Many programs also require students to learn about general business management theory and ethics.

 An integrated logistics management course discusses the systems used to move products and supplies.
 Students learn about cost-analysis, inventory management, storage, and international logistics.

 This course covers procuring and transporting both raw materials and finished products.
 It also focuses on the issues related to international logistics, including international contracts, shipping methods, and global markets.

 A management course ensures students know how to make solid leadership decisions and work within legal and ethical rules and regulations in the workplace.
 Lessons discuss safety issues and labor laws.

-Those who earn an online bachelor's degree in this field can find jobs not only as logistics managers, but also as industrial production managers, inventory managers or industry analysts.
-According to PayScale.com, logistics managers earned between $40,881 - $93,210, depending on their level of experience and education, as of October 2016.
+Those who earn an online bachelor's degree in this field can find jobs not only as logistics managers but also as industrial production managers, inventory managers or industry analysts.
+According to bls.com, transportation, storage, and distribution managers earned a median annual salary of $94,730 as of May 2018.
 Statistics show that those with experience may become logistics directors or logistics project managers, increasing their salary potential.

 Continuing Education Information